patternfly/training-scenarios/react/react-basics/step2.md

 c) <strong>Add an icon inside of the button.</strong>

 PatternFly React provides a variety of icons.
-They're easy to use and compile into svgs.
+They're easy to use and compile into SVG files.
 Use them inside buttons and other components.

 Add a `TimesIcon` so that the card can be closed.